Magnetic skyrmion

 configurations) are statically stable solitons which have been predicted theoretically and observed experimentally in condensed matter systems.
-Skyrmions can be formed in magnetic materials in their 'bulk' such as in MnSi, or in magnetic thin films.
+Magnetic skyrmions can be formed in magnetic materials in their 'bulk' such as in manganese monosilicide (MnSi), or in magnetic thin films.
 They can be achiral, or chiral (Fig. 1 a and b are both chiral skyrmions) in nature, and may exist both as dynamic excitations or stable or metastable states.
 Although the broad lines defining magnetic skyrmions have been established de facto, there exist a variety of interpretations with subtle differences.